-Business outlook of FY23:
+Business outlook of FY25:

-India is the second largest producer and consumer of steel and easy availability of low-cost manpower and presence of abundant iron ore reserves make India competitive in the global set up.
-The steel industry growth is expected to give impetus to imports by steel producers in the hinterland of Visakhapatnam.
-Further SAIL - Bhilai unit, JSPL, BPSL etc. are increasing their production capacities and with the incremental production the coking coal imports is expected to increase progressively.
+India is the second largest producer and consumer of steel and easy availability of lowcost manpower and presence of abundant iron ore reserves makes India competitive in the global set-up.
+The steel industry's growth is expected to give impetus to imports by steel producers the hinterland in of Visakhapatnam.
+Further SAIL - Bhilai unit, JSPL, BPSL etc. are increasing their production capacities and with incremental production the coking coal import is expected to increase progressively.